KPIX-TV: Preempted programs

 For most of the time before Westinghouse bought CBS, KPIX was the network's largest affiliate.
 Despite this, from the mid-1970s until 1994, it was standard practice for KPIX to preempt CBS' daytime programs (for example, the first season of Tattletales was preempted for reruns of Perry Mason and The Price Is Right at one time could be viewed in the Bay Area only through Sacramento affiliate KXTV).
 Although CBS made in excess of 30 cuts to the violent content of Death Wish, both KPIX and sister station KDKA-TV preempted the network's 1976 airing of the film, having denounced the remaining violent content of the film and, as well, the apparent endorsement by the film of vigilante violence.
 Despite the preemptions, CBS was mostly satisfied with KPIX as it was among its highest-rated affiliates.
 In September 1994, two months after CBS signed a long-term affiliation deal with the Westinghouse stations (just before the two companies merged), KPIX began airing the entire CBS schedule without preemptions except for local news emergencies, as per the agreement between Westinghouse and CBS.
-However, it continued to run CBS prime time programming one hour earlier than typical for the Pacific Time Zone (from 7 to 10 p.m., instead of 8 to 11 p.m.), a practice dating back to 1992.
+However, it continued to run CBS prime time programming one hour earlier than typical for the Pacific Time Zone (from 7 to 10 pm, instead of 8 to 11 pm), a practice dating back to 1992.
 This ended in 1998, and since then KPIX has aired the entire CBS schedule in pattern.
-KOVR in Sacramento adopted a similar practice after becoming a CBS affiliate in 1995, and continues this scheduling practice to this day, long after CBS bought the station in 2004.
-Any preempted shows air on CW O&O sister KBCW.
+KOVR in Sacramento adopted a similar practice after becoming a CBS affiliate in 1995, and has long maintained this practice after CBS bought the station in 2004.
+Any preempted shows air on independent sister KPYX.

 Talk and court shows

 KPIX was also known for the locally produced morning talk show, People are Talking, which began in 1978 with Ann Fraser and Ross MacGowan, and ran until 1991 (the People are Talking format was also syndicated to other Group W stations during this period).
 On KPIX, the show preempted The Price Is Right for a few years; the game show aired instead on independent stations in the Bay Area such as KOFY-TV (channel 20).
 At one point, a more celebrity-driven People Are Talking in the Afternoon aired with a small house band.
 Prior to the launch of the People are Talking franchise, Ann Fraser hosted The Morning Show (essentially a half-hour version of People Are Talking), which replaced The Kathryn Crosby Show, another half-hour talk show hosted by Bing Crosby's wife, Kathryn.
 Prior to The Kathryn Crosby Show, KPIX aired The Bentley Affair, hosted by Helen Bentley in the late 1960s–early 1970s.
-During the 1987–88 season, KPIX ran a 90-minute block of court shows from 4:30 to 6 p.m.: Superior Court, The People's Court and The Judge.
+During the 1987–88 season, KPIX ran a 90-minute block of court shows from 4:30 to 6 pm: Superior Court, The People's Court and The Judge.